Alex Murdaugh Was Just Hit With 21 New Charges

 Alex Murdaugh, the suspended South Carolina lawyer already facing a bewildering array of criminal charges, has been indicted on over 20 new criminal financial charges for allegedly defrauding victims out of over $1 million.

 A South Carolina grand jury slapped Murdaugh, 53, with seven separate indictments, consisting of 21 charges including computer crimes, money laundering, and forgery.
-The latest charges come just one month after a Colleton County grand jury indicted Murdaugh on 27 similar charges—meaning that Murdaugh now faces almost 50 criminal charges alleging he defrauded and laundered money.
+The latest charges come just one month after another grand jury indicted Murdaugh on 27 similar charges—meaning that Murdaugh now faces almost 50 criminal charges alleging he defrauded and laundered money.

 Between two rounds of grand jury indictments, prosecutors allege Murdaugh has swindled victims out of more than $6 million.